 Additionally, if supply from any third-party manufacturers is delayed or interrupted, there could be a significant disruption in the supply of our clinical or commercial material.
 We have agreements in place with our contract manufacturers pursuant to which we are collaborating on cGMP manufacturing processes and analytical methods for the manufacture of our AAV product candidates.
-Therefore, if we are unable to enter into an agreement with our contract manufacturers to manufacturers lor commercial material for our product programs beyond VY-AADC, or if our agreement with our contract manufacturers.
+Therefore, if we are unable to enter into an agreement with our contract manufacturers to manufacture clinical or commercial material for our product programs beyond VY-AADC, or if our agreement with our contract manufacturers were terminated, we would have to find suitable alternative manufacturers.
 This could delay our or our collaborators' ability to conduct clinical trials or commercialize our current and future product candidates.
 The regulatory authorities also may require additional trials if a new manufacturer is relied upon for commercial production.
 Switching manufacturers may involve substantial costs and could result in a delay in our desired clinical and commercial timelines.